-Weekend mornings we have certain breakfasts that we love, and Breakfast English Muffins with smoked tempeh are a favorite for us.
+Weekend mornings we have certain breakfasts that we love, and Smoked Tempeh Breakfast Sandwich is a favorite vegan breakfast sandwich for us.

 When our adult daughter makes it home for a visit, we busy ourselves in the kitchen making all of her favorite vegan meals, and tempeh bacon is always on the list for breakfast.
 Later in the day, I’ve seen her grab some off of the plate in the refrigerator for a snack.

 Smoked tempeh is great on these healthy breakfast sandwiches and on Smoked Tempeh Sandwich (T.L.T.) – Tempeh, Lettuce, & Tomato too!